SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 Deactivate Merchant
 ```

+## PayeeReference

+The `payeeReference` given when creating transactions and payments has some
+specific processing rules depending on specifications in the contract.

+* It must be unique for every operation, used to ensure exactly-once delivery of
+a transactional operation from the merchant system.
+* Its length and content validation is dependent on whether the
+  `transaction.number` or the `payeeReference` is sent to the acquirer.
+  * If you select Option A in the settlement process (PayEx will handle the
+    settlement), PayEx will send the transaction.number to the acquirer and the
+    `payeeReference` may have the format of string(30).
+  * If you select Option B in the settlement process (you will handle the
+    settlement yourself), PayEx will send the `payeeReference` to the acquirer
+    and it will be limited to the format of string(12) and all characters must
+    be digits.

 ## Problems

 When performing operations against the API, it will respond with a problem message that contain details of the error type if the request could not be successfully performed.
 Regardless of why the error occurred, the problem message will follow the same structure as specified in the [Problem Details for HTTP APIs][http-api-problems]] specification.